josh-ashkinaze/plurals/README.md

 Other
 ```

-So now we know that we can construct a query string that uses `gender4` and the values `Man`, `Woman`, `Non-binary`, and
+Now we know that we can construct a query string that uses 'gender4' and the values 'Man', 'Woman', 'Non-binary', and 'Other'.
-`Other`.

 Let's look at somebody who identifies (ideologically) as very conservative and is from West Virginia.

 ```python
 from plurals.agent import Agent